JuanMore/Mock---npm-docs/README.md

 # Mock --npm-docs
-This a makeshift npm docs and get started website for npm Made with html, css and some javascript for dynamic text replacement
+This a makeshift npm docs and get started website for npm.
+Made with html, css and includes javascript for dynamic text replacement.
+Inspired by a Brad Traversy tutorial which I turned into a mock npm site!

 ![img_1](https://user-images.githubusercontent.com/20747118/122875061-a2c50a80-d2e8-11eb-82e1-6b11580ab73a.JPG)